 Two core activities help conduct User research: user observation and user activity.
 While observing people, we get significant value on how they behave, how they react, their needs, their pain points, and how they perform their tasks.

 When interviewing people, they merely provide you with a real case scenario.
 Their many influences do not allow them to know about their needs and pain point.
 Sometimes, they do not want to give you the correct information because they do not trust you and do not wish to provide any information related to them, so they lie.
+You may also check what is integrated post graduation here!

 What is User Observation?